BuoyantIO/service-mesh-academy/win-mesh-expansion/README.md

   from source (`tools/Faces-Demo-Windows-Manager.ps1 Build`).
 This **must** match the in-cluster Faces chart version installed in Part 1.
 We run **one** component per VM, registered as an SCM service by `install-faces-service.ps1` (see Part 5).
+  Note that archive holds **binaries only - no web assets**.
+The GUI serves its pages off disk from `DATA_PATH`; the container image gets them from `COPY assets/html /app/data`, so on Windows `install-faces-service.ps1` stages `assets/html` from the matching source tag instead.
+Without that the GUI proxies `/face/` correctly and returns **404** for the page itself - a confusing failure, since the mesh is working fine.

 ### How identity is established on the cluster (one-time)